“You can’t quit,” General Pol stammered, chasing My‑re across the Broken Sword tavern.

 Grunting in agreement, Kildo asked, “Can ye pay?”

-My-re opened a small pouch filled with perfectly cut gemstones.
-Kildo’s eyes, as well as Vomarian’s, lit up in wonder.
+My‑re opened a small pouch filled with perfectly cut gemstones.
+Kildo’s and Vomarian’s eyes lit up in wonder.

 Snorting in amusement, Kildo turned and walked deep into his workshop.
 They could hear him rummaging in the back.
-Metal clanged against one another and a few curse words were heard after a loud ‘bang!’
-A few minutes later, Kildo re-emerged with what appeared to be a rectangular, gladiator large shield that would cover half of a person’s body.
-The outside was covered with what appeared to be dense leather or hide of some animal.
-The metal was several times thicker and it had a curved dome extension at the top, which would cover the users head.
-Slamming it into the ground, it made a large indention and its massive weight kept it in place.
-Kildo motioned My-re towards the large shield and smiled with enjoyment.
+Metal clanged against one another, and a few curse words were heard after a loud ‘bang!’
+A minute later, Kildo re-emerged with what appeared to be a rectangular, gladiator large shield that would conceal half of a person’s body.
+Dense leather or hide of some animal covered the outside.
+Thick metal with a curved dome extension at the top would envelop the user's head.
+Slamming it into the ground made a large indention, and its massive weight kept it in place.
+Kildo motioned My‑re toward the large shield and smiled with enjoyment.

 “It’s me own invention.”

 Reinforced leather straps with thick cloth padding and more leather lining were bolted into the inner shield’s frame for the user.
-Putting an arm through, My-re lifted it.
-The weight was substantial and she wouldn’t be surprised if it weighted over thirty pounds.
+My‑re put an arm through it and lifted it.
+She guessed it weighed over thirty pounds.
+Substantial for a shield.

 “What is this leather on the outside?
 Is it actual dragon hide?”